-The earliest sign of pregnancy and the reason most pregnant women initially see a physician is missing a menstrual period.
-For sexually active women who are of reproductive age and have regular periods, a period that is 1 week late is presumptive evidence of pregnancy.
+The earliest sign of pregnancy is a missed menstrual period.
+For sexually active women who are of reproductive age and have regular periods, a period that is ≥ 1 week late is very likely to be due to pregnancy, although other factors can cause secondary amenorrhea.

-Delivery date is estimated based on the last menstrual period.
-Delivery up to 2 weeks earlier or later than the estimated date is normal.
+Delivery up to 3 weeks earlier or 2 weeks later than the estimated date is considered normal.
 Delivery before 37 weeks gestation is considered preterm; delivery after 42 weeks gestation is considered postterm.

 Physiology of Pregnancy

 Pregnancy causes physiologic changes in all maternal organ systems; most return to normal after delivery.
-In general, the changes are more dramatic in multifetal than in single pregnancies.
+In general, the changes are more dramatic in multifetal than in singleton pregnancies.

 Серцево-судинний

-Cardiac output (CO) increases 30 to 50%, beginning by 6 weeks gestation and peaking between 16 and 28 weeks (usually at about 24 weeks).
-It remains near peak levels until after 30 weeks.
+Cardiac output (CO), determined by heart rate multiplied by stroke volume, increases 30 to 50% beginning by 6 weeks gestation and peaking between 16 and 28 weeks (usually at about 24 weeks).
+Mild maternal tachycardia is expected.
+CO remains near peak levels until after 30 weeks.
 Then, CO becomes sensitive to body position.
 Positions that cause the enlarging uterus to obstruct the vena cava the most (eg, the recumbent position) cause CO to decrease the most.
 On average, CO usually decreases slightly from 30 weeks until labor begins.
 During labor, CO increases another 30%.
 After delivery, the uterus contracts, and CO drops rapidly to about 15 to 25% above normal, then gradually decreases (mostly over the next 3 to 4 weeks) until it reaches the prepregnancy level at about 6 weeks postpartum.

-To increase CO, heart rate increases from the normal 70 to as high as 90 beats/min, and stroke volume increases.
-During the 2nd trimester, blood pressure (BP) usually drops (and pulse pressure widens), even though CO and renin and angiotensin levels increase, because uteroplacental circulation expands (the placental intervillous space develops) and systemic vascular resistance decreases.
+To increase CO, heart rate increases from the normal 70 to as high as 90 beats/minute, and stroke volume increases.
+During the second trimester, blood pressure (BP) usually decreases (and pulse pressure widens), even though CO and renin and angiotensin levels increase, because uteroplacental circulation expands (the placental intervillous space develops) and systemic vascular resistance decreases.
 Resistance decreases because blood viscosity and sensitivity to angiotensin decrease.
-During the 3rd trimester, BP may return to normal.
+During the third trimester, BP may return to normal.
 With twins, CO increases more and diastolic BP is lower at 20 weeks than with a single fetus.

-Exercise increases CO, heart rate, oxygen consumption, and respiratory volume/min more during pregnancy than at other times.
+Exercise increases CO, heart rate, oxygen consumption, and respiratory volume/minute more during pregnancy.

 Гематологічний